kaltura-vpaas/meetabout/readme.md

 KALTURA_SERVICE_URL=https://www.kaltura.com
 KALTURA_ADMIN_SECRET= #obtained from https://kmc.kaltura.com/index.php/kmcng/settings/integrationSettings
 KALTURA_PARTNER_ID=#obtained from https://kmc.kaltura.com/index.php/kmcng/settings/integrationSettings
-KALTURA_USER_ID=#set it to the kaltura user designated as admin.
-A user ID can be an email or other alphanumeric string.
-This is normally the email address you have created your kaltura account with
+KALTURA_USER_ID=#set it to the Kaltura user designated as admin.
+This is usually the email address you used to create your Kaltura account
 ```
 4. Run the app: `npm start`

 ### Logging In

 *Meetabout* requires a logged-in user to work.
 Any attempt to execute the app will force a modal login window to appear.
-The default login method uses *passportjs* local strategy, which is completely insecure and therefore you should only run this on your local machine.
+The default login method uses `passportjs` local strategy, which is completely insecure and therefore  should only run on your local machine.
 Of course this approach does make it very easy to get up and running quickly.

 **Note:** If you want to run *Meetabout* as a production app, comment out `router.post('/', ` in `routes/auth_local.js` and implement other authentication strategies.
 For example, the GitHub, LinkedIn, Microsoft and Google OAuth strategies are implemented in `routes/auth_<x>` and you can uncomment those routes from `app.js`.
-You would also need to create OAuth credentials of your own for those services and supply the keys in `.env`.
+You would also need to create OAuth credentials for those services and supply the keys in `.env`.

 Once logged in, you can begin using the app!